docker/docs/desktop/hardened-desktop/registry-access-management.md

 - WSL 2 requires at least a 5.4 series Linux kernel (this does not apply to earlier Linux kernel series)
 - Under the WSL 2 network, traffic from all Linux distributions is restricted (this will be resolved in the updated 5.15 series Linux kernel)

 Also, Registry Access Management operates on the level of hosts, not IP addresses.
 Developers can bypass this restriction within their domain resolution, for example by running Docker against a local proxy or modifying their operating system's `sts` file.
-Blocking these forms of manipulation is outside the remit of Docker Desktop.
+Docker Desktop does not support blocking these forms of manipulation.